TN 14 (03-18)

-Self-employment can be a way for people with disabilities to circumvent some of the barriers they encounter when trying to work.
-Being self-employed can be extremely demanding for the person and requires the ability to plan, coordinate, communicate, raise funds and manage.
-Putting together a business plan helps the person address these issues very early in the process of starting a business.
+Self-employment can be extremely demanding for a person.
+For this reason, we require both the SSA-545 (Plan for Achieving Self Support) and a detailed business plan for self-employment goals.
+Starting a business requires the ability to plan, coordinate, communicate, raise funds, and manage.
+Developing a business plan allows the individual to address these issues early in the process of staring of business.

 Table of contents

-4. General description of business
+General description of the business

-What name will the business go by?
+What is the business name?

 Where will the business be located?

 Why did the individual choose this type of business?

 What skills, experience, education, and training does the individual bring to the business?

 What are the individual’s goals for the business?